 COVID-19 is known to cause breathing difficulties and coughing, which can be extremely dangerous to those who already have a hard time breathing.
-The people most at risk of severe health impacts from COVID-19 are those with pre-existing severe respiratory conditions including severe asthma, bronchiectasis and COPD, and those with compromised immune systems.
+The people most at risk of severe health impacts from COVID-19 are those with pre-existing severe respiratory conditions including moderate to severe asthma, bronchiectasis and COPD, and those with compromised immune systems.

-People of all ages can be infected by COVID-19, but people who are over the age of 70, immunocompromised, or with underlying medical conditions such as severe asthma, are more vulnerable to adverse outcomes from the virus.
+People of all ages can be infected by COVID-19, but people who are over the age of 70, immunocompromised, or with underlying medical conditions such as moderate to severe asthma, are more vulnerable to adverse outcomes from the virus.

 Advice to everyone is (including those with asthma, COPD, bronchiectasis, or other respiratory conditions):

 • Follow the Ministry of Health guidelines for staying safe at Alert Level 1.

 • Keep up with your medication as prescribed, and always make sure these are well-stocked.